ScottSedgwick/Light_Of_Xaryxis/docs/Conditions.markdown

 ## Suffocating

 Hold breath for (1 + CON bonus) minutes (min 30 sec).
 When out of breath or choking, people can survive (CON bonus) rounds (min 1 round).
-At the start of theor next turn, they drop to 0 HP and are dying, and can't regain HP or be stabilized until they can breath again.
+At the start of thier next turn, they drop to 0 HP and are dying, and can't regain HP or be stabilized until they can breathe again.

 ## Exhaustion